tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 2. The domain name owner must be the filing applicant or its legal representative.
 3. The mobile phone number location shall be Chongqing.

-## Filing requirements of Jiangxi Communications Administration Bureau
+## Filing Requirements of Jiangxi Communications Administration Bureau
 Individual:
 1. If the address indicated in the certificate is not within Jiangxi province, temporary residence permit or residence permit in Jiangxi shall be provided.
 2. The access to the website shall not be enabled before the website filing is successfully completed.